Skip to main content

 Headers

-All webhooks include these headers:
+All webhook requests include the following headers:

 • Content-Type: application/json